maxired/seneca-check-plugin/README.md

 [![js-standard-style][standard-badge]][standard-style]

-A Seneca tool to check conformitance of plugins with others
+A Seneca tool to check conformance of plugins with others

 - __Version:__ 0.0.1
-- __Node:__ 0.10, 0.11, 0.12, 4
+- __Node:__ 0.10, 0.12, 4

 If you are new to Seneca in general, please take a look at [senecajs.org][].
 We have everything from tutorials to sample apps to help get you up and running quickly.